JacobsonMT/GEOMMTx/readme.txt

 Execution:
 ubic.GEOMMTx.ExampleAnnotator.java provides a simple class for executing the pipeline.
 It's input is the first command line argument, and it's output is example.rdf
+Note: the first run may take some time as it makes the mappings for BIRNLex and Disease Ontology (after the first run its stored locally)

 Contact: leonfrench@gmail.com